The Currency in Iceland & Guide to the Icelandic Krona

 Iceland's Currency Crisis in 2008

-Iceland is now one of the most livable countries in the world.
-However, did you know it experienced a financial crisis in early 2008?
+Iceland is now one of the best places to live in the world.
+However, did you know it was hit exceptionally hard by the 2008 financial crisis?

 In 2008, the world experienced a global financial crisis, significantly affecting many countries, including Iceland.